-A key benefit for families across the UK, you can get Child Benefit if you’re responsible for a child under the age of 16 (or 20, depending on their education status).
+A key benefit for families across the UK, you can get Child Benefit if you’re responsible for one or more children under the age of 16 (or 20, depending on their education status).

 Again, this has its benefits for the self-employed, but you may have to pay a tax charge if your income (or your partner’s) is over £50,000.